alexandervanrenen/adventofcode2019awk/README.md

 Day 11
 ------
+*Working with I/O to program a robot to paint the ship.*

 Intcode programs are back, hurray.

 Day 12
 ------
+*Simulating a n-body problem with ints and figuring out repeats. +*

 Great task, the first one with some math/thinking :)

 Day 13
 ------
+*Programming an AI for a simple game.*

 Lost a bit of ground over the weekend.
 Gotta catch up now, I guess people are not quitting because the challenges get harder, but the time around christmas is getting more sparse.
 Amazing task today: using intcode programs to simulate an arcade game :)

 Day 14
 ------
+*Chaining chemical reactions to produce fuel. +*

 Not that easy.
 Curious if there is an analytical solution ? .. but too late today :(